csparks113/Morse-Code-App/docs/outputs-rewire-plan.md

 - Keep Expo config plugins (`withNitroCodegen`, Audio API overrides) aligned with Nitro-first defaults.
 - Refresh documentation and onboarding checklists after major dependency bumps (Expo SDK, Hermes, Nitro modules).
 - Maintain a rolling log of latency measurements per device to detect drift over time.
+- Capture torch failure telemetry after the new reset fallback and flag if any devices still latch the torch between verdicts.
+- Verify the post-release `forceTorchOff` pass keeps hardware off across forced cuts; monitor for increased latency or lock contention.

 ## Incremental Roadmap (2025-10-05)
 - **Step 1 - Native keyer input:** replace the React Pressable path with a Nitro-powered press tracker so down/up timestamps come from the native clock.
 Ship with telemetry updates and regression guards.